Jake and the Never Land Pirates

-Jake and the Never Land Pirates (titled Captain Jake and the Never Land Pirates for the fourth season), also known as Jake in the Never Land Pirates, is an American animated children's television series for Disney Junior.
-Based on Walt Disney's Peter Pan franchise, which was itself based on the 1904 play and 1911 book by J. M. Barrie, it was the first Disney Junior original show following the switch from its former moniker Playhouse Disney.
-It stars Sean Ryan Fox, Megan Richie, Jadon Sand, David Arquette, Corey Burton, Jeff Bennett, Loren Hoskins, and Dee Bradley Baker.
-The series was created by Disney veteran Bobs Gannaway, whose works include Mickey Mouse Clubhouse and Secret of the Wings.
+Jake and the Never Land Pirates (titled Captain Jake and the Never Land Pirates for the fourth season) is an American animated children's television series for Disney Junior.
+A spin-off of the Peter Pan franchise, which was itself based on the 1904 play and 1911 book by J. M. Barrie, it was the first Disney Junior original show following the switch from its former moniker Playhouse Disney.
+It stars Gabe Eggerling, Megan Richie, Jadon Sand, David Arquette, Corey Burton, Jeff Bennett and Loren Hoskins, with Colin Ford, Cameron Boyce, Sean Ryan Fox, Riley Thomas Stewart, Madison Pettis and Jonathan Morgan Heit previously voicing Eggerling, Richie, and Sand's parts.
+The series was developed by Disney veteran Bobs Gannaway, whose works include Mickey Mouse Clubhouse and Secret of the Wings.

 The series focuses on Jake, Izzy, Cubby, and their parrot Skully, a band of young pirates who spend their days competing for treasure against Captain Hook and his pirate crew, consisting of Mr. Smee, Sharky and Bones.
 They are often accompanied by several characters, including their living pirate ship, Bucky, and their mermaid friend, Marina.

 The series' fourth and final season, under the name Captain Jake and the Never Land Pirates, premiered on September 14, 2015.
-The show ran until November 6, 2016.
+The show ran until November 6, 2016, with reruns continuing through December 1, 2017.

 Premise

-The show takes place some time after the events of Peter Pan and before Return to Never Land and focuses on Jake, Izzy, and Cubby.
+The show takes place in Neverland and focuses on three pirate kids Jake, Izzy, and Cubby.
 Each episode consists of two eleven-minute segments in which Jake his crew and the audience have adventures around Never Land and outsmart Captain Hook and his crew.
 Every episode begins with a prologue of Jake asking the viewer to say "Yo-ho-ho!" with him and his crew.
 In each segment, they earn gold doubloons each time they solve a problem together, and at the end they count them and put them in their "Team Treasure Chest".

 The first season of the series followed more "playful" conflicts, such as Jake and the crew reclaiming their basketball or skateboard from Captain Hook.
 The second season had less interactive moments and a larger scale of adventure, with plots such as the characters finding a lost city of gold and an ancient pirate pyramid.
 The third season has an updated theme song and more action.
 The fourth and final season has one fourth-wall break at the end of each episode.

 Almost every episode contains two eleven-minute animated segments, followed by a live-action song by the Never Land Pirate Band.
 The singing characters Sharky and Bones appear in both animated and live-action forms, being part of Hook's crew.